 If your stay is short, prioritize being close to a metro station.
 Dubai may look easy on the map, but getting between areas takes time.

-🧳 Reflections on my visit to Dubai: between wonder, artifice and contradiction
+🧳 Final thoughts on my visit to Dubai: between wonder, artifice and contradiction

-But there's also a more uncomfortable and less visible side , which is what I felt the first few days: a gigantic city, made for cars, where walking is uncomfortable and unusual.
+But there is also a more uncomfortable and less visible side, which was the one I felt the first few days: a gigantic city, made for cars, where walking is uncomfortable and unusual.
 Soulless spaces, surrounded by highways, where one feels more like a spectator than part of the city.
-My first exposure was difficult, staying in unfriendly areas, with accommodations designed more for migrant workers than travelers.
-Everything seemed artificial, staged like a perfect stage... but lifeless.

 Added to this was the omnipresent image of the emir on murals and posters, depicted as if he were a divine or messianic figure.
 This is the construction of an official narrative that leaves no room for other voices, as if everything were perfect , even though there are many invisible realities beneath.